Criminal Investigator II

 - Position may be required to work outside of regular business hours, including possible early mornings, evenings, weekend, and overnight assignments.
 Position must have a valid CO driver’s license.

-To view the full job announcement and to apply please click here.
+To view the full job announcement and to apply, please visit the State of Colorado jobs page.